CSR

 Environmental Protection Policies

-Performance in 2022 | 2022年作為 | |
+Action(s) | Performance in 2024 | |

 ---|---|---|

-Legal Compliance | Zero violation and zero penalty | Comply with environmental protection and EHS regulations and other requirements, and actively participate in international green environmental protection and zero-disaster activities. |
+Legal Compliance | Comply with ESH regulations and other requirements, and actively respond to international green environmental protection and zero-disaster activities. | 0 incidents of major violations and 0 cases of work suspension. |

-Green Design | Environmental protection as the priority | Implement green energy-saving engineering techniques, enhance green procurement, and adopt green management practices to fulfill our commitment to environmental protection. |
+Green Design | Implement green energy-saving engineering techniques, enhance green procurement, and adopt green management practices to fulfill our commitment to environmental protection. | A total of 17 green engineering projects were implemented, with an estimated cumulative energy-saving benefit of 78,441 metric tons of CO₂e. |

-Educational Trainings | The completion rate of EHS training for new employees was 100%. | Enhance EHS education and training programs for all staff to raise their awareness of energy conservation, resource utilization, and promote the Company's recycling and reutilization policy.
-The objectives are to cherish the earth's natural resources, ensure labor safety and health, and prevent diseases and workplace hazards. |
+Educational Trainings | Enhance ESH education and training for all staff to raise their awareness of resource conservation, and promote the Company's recycling and reuse policy.
+The objectives are to cherish the earth's natural resources, ensure labor safety and health, and prevent diseases and workplace hazards. | The completion rate of ESH training for new employees reached 100% in the year. |

 Air Pollution